baiti01/CodeBase/README.md

 2: A UNet-based denoising example is used a demo, where the AAPM LowDose CT Challenge dataset is used.

-3: Didn't pay too much efforts on the model part since this is user-specific.
+3: Didn't make too much efforts on the model part since this is user-specific.